 Professional business analysts are responsible for improving a company’s competitiveness and performance across a broad spectrum of criteria.
 They often specialize in a particular area, such as inventory management, technology or corporate structure – or in an industry like healthcare or information technology, among others.
 Business analysts may oversee teams or work independently to solve problems and address challenges.
 In today’s complex, global business environment, firms continually require the skills of these experts to achieve and maintain a competitive advantage.
 Business analysts are required to possess comprehensive business knowledge and skills, which can be obtained through a bachelor’s degree in business administration program with a specialization in management.

-According to U.S. Bureau of Labor Statistics (BLS) data, employment of management analysts – including business analysts – is expected to grow 14% from 2014 to 2024, which is much faster than the average for all occupations.
+According to U.S. Bureau of Labor Statistics (BLS)*, employment of management analysts – including business analysts – is expected to grow 14% from 2018 to 2028, which is much faster than the average for all occupations.

 BLS reports for May 2018* showed that the median income for all management analysts, including business analysts, was $83,610.
 The middle 50% earned between $60,950 and $109,170.
 Salaries for the lowest 10% were around $48,360, while the highest 10% brought in upwards of $152,760.